MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 What is all this **Dynamic** business?
 This attribute informs the Swift compiler that storage and implementation of a property will be provided at runtime.

-You will be pleased to know that's all it takes to implement your `Note` data model, nice!
+You will be pleased to know that's all it takes to implement your `Note` data model.
+Nice!

 ##Displaying Realm Object Data

-Time to knuckle down, it's going to take a little bit of coding to switch over to Realm and add a test note in code.
+Time to knuckle down.
+It's going to take a little bit of coding to switch over to Realm and add a test note in code.

 > [action]
 > Open `NoteTableViewCell.swift` and enter the following code: